energysystems/docs/hpc/calliope-insy.md

 ## Where to go next

 See here for more documentation [about job running on the cluster](https://docs.google.com/presentation/d/10A0_0eNRBYd87E1h1YN6bsIFaZaua5qJkfBbnBKAr6o/present) and [about the cluster more generally](http://insy.ewi.tudelft.nl/content/hpc-cluster) (e.g., how to transfer files).

+## Tips & tricks for a smooth use of Calliope

+When using Calliope with the Gurobi solver, the latter might lead to unwanted CPU usage and to the job being killed by HPC staff.
+In fact, by default, Gurobi tries to launch multiple optimisation algorithms in parallel when searching for the problem solution, both to check which one is faster and to have a more robust numeric result.
+However, this means in practice that Gurobi ignores the requested amount of threads allocated (in the `jobscript.sbatch`) to solve the problem and starts spawning additional threads and processes, which makes CPU usage skyrocket far above what originally requested.

+Trying to increase the number of CPU's in your jobscript is (in general) a bad workaround.
+Typically, you do not need so many threads for Gurobi to be fast enough in finding a solution; and, after a certain progressive number of parallel threads, the speed of resolution does not change at all.

+So, you may want to ask Calliope to use less threads for the Gurobi solver.
+This is configurable in the YAML config file of Calliope itself, as described on its [documenation](https://calliope.readthedocs.io/en/stable/user/advanced_features.html)